Put-in-Bay Donations For Cancer Awareness

-School, teachers Craig Schuffenecker, Paul Genzman, and Dan Kowalski went one step further.
-Collectively, they raised over $1,500 in donations for the Prostate Cancer Foundation by committing to not shave for the entire month and challenging their students to collect donations.
-The class that raised the most money had the privilege of “sculpting” their teachers’ beard on November 30th.
+During November, many men quit shaving to raise donations for Prostate Cancer Awareness.
+Here at Put-in-Bay School, teachers Craig Schuffenecker, Paul Genzman, and Dan Kowalski went one step further.
+Collectively, they raised over $1,500 in donations for the Prostate Cancer Foundation by committing to not shaving for the entire month and challenging their students to collect donations.
+The class that raised the most money had the privilege of “sculpting” their teacher’s beard on November 30th.
 Thank you for supporting a worthy cause!

-Mrs. Huston and our fifth-grade class created their own community service project by raising donations for the Ottawa County Humane Society.
+Mrs. Huston and our fifth-grade class created their community service project by raising donations for the Ottawa County Humane Society.
 On December 20th, they invited grades two and three to stay at the school during their lunch hour to make recycled crafts and participate in a “cook-off.”
 Their efforts make them a “Santa Claus for homeless pets!”
-Fifth-grade students include Joseph Byrnes, Cecilia Glauser, Carin Kirsch, Alexandra Knauer, Hannah Lentz and Morgan Stacy.
+Fifth-grade students include Joseph Byrnes, Cecilia Glauser, Carin Kirsch, Alexandra Knauer, Hannah Lentz, and Morgan Stacy.

-Elementary students have been exploring different types of responsibility: being responsible for their own actions, dependability and doing their best in the classroom.
-Elementary students read Horton Hatches the Egg, by Doctor Seuss.
+Elementary students have been exploring different types of responsibility: being responsible for their own actions, dependability, and doing their best in the classroom.
+Elementary students read Horton Hatches the Egg by Doctor Seuss.
 After discussing ways Horton showed responsibility, students shared their own responsibilities at home and at school.
 It has been a joy working with these young people.

-Upcoming Events:-On Monday, January 14th Guidance Counselor Mrs. Vicki VanNess will conduct a Financial Aide meeting for all juniors and seniors, along with their parents.
+Upcoming Events:-On Monday, January 14th, Guidance Counselor Mrs. Vicki VanNess will conduct a Financial Aide meeting for all juniors and seniors, along with their parents.
 This meeting will take place at 1:00 in the multipurpose room.